Last Updated: July 1, 2024

 Controversial Comments

 Though controversial, Coulter has stood by all of her statements—often on her friend and colleague Bill Maher's show "Real Time with Bill Maher"—no matter how shocking.
-Some of her most controversial moments include calling John Edwards a "faggot", Barack Obama a "retard", and saying women should be stripped of their right to vote.
-Throughout the year, Coulter typically spends anywhere from six to twelve weeks touring the country as a speaker, although that number goes up if she has a book coming out.
-In 2010, it is estimated that she made $500,000 on the speaking circuit alone.
+Some of her most controversial moments include calling John Edwards a gay slur and Barack Obama a "retard," as well as saying that women should be stripped of their right to vote.
+Throughout the year, Ann typically spends anywhere from six to twelve weeks touring the country as a speaker, although that number goes up if she has a book coming out.
+In 2010, it was estimated that she made $500,000 on the speaking circuit alone.

 Political Views

-Coulter is a registered Republican, and identifies as a Presbyterian Christian.
-Some of Coulter's views that she has been very vocal about include being anti-abortion, supporting the display of the Confederate flag, opposing hate crime laws, opposing amnesty for undocumented immigrants, opposing same-sex marriage, supporting the continuation of the War on Drugs, and advocating for the conspiracy theory of white genocide.
-Although she endorsed Donald Trump in 2016, she has since distanced herself from Trump after disagreements over immigration policies, and now refers to herself as a "former Trumper".
+Coulter is a registered Republican and identifies as a Presbyterian Christian.
+Some of Ann's views that she has been very vocal about include being anti-abortion, supporting the display of the Confederate flag, opposing hate crime laws, opposing amnesty for undocumented immigrants, opposing same-sex marriage, supporting the continuation of the War on Drugs, and advocating for the conspiracy theory of white genocide.
+Although she endorsed Donald Trump in 2016, she has since distanced herself from Trump after disagreements over immigration policies and now refers to herself as a "former Trumper."

 Personal Life